ibm-cloud-docs/pattern-webapp-openshift-vpc/compute-design.md

   - Cluster: 58 vCPU (53 vCPU \* 1.1)

   1. One of the client requirements for the solution is highly available persistent storage.
 There are stateful applications and a containerized Redis database is being used for event store and message queue purposes.
-  2. To meet this requirement, the IBM Cloud [Portworx Enterprise](https://cloud.ibm.com/catalog/services/portworx-enterprise){: external} service is used which provides a software-defined storage solution for the e-commerce workload.
+  2. To meet this requirement, the IBM Cloud [Red Hat OpenShift Data Foundation](/docs/openshift?topic=openshift-ocs-storage-prep) service is used which provides a software-defined storage solution for the e-commerce workload.
 A separate worker pool is used for the storage nodes.
 This allows for disaggregated scaling of the e-commerce worker nodes to meet demand changes that are provisioned for each cluster.
-  3. For highly available data storage, Portworx requires at least 3 worker nodes with raw and unformatted block storage.
+  3. To ensure high availability, spread the ODF cluster across failure domains.
+This distribution helps minimize the impact of node failures and maintain the overall stability of the cluster.

   Use case size decision for storage worker pool:
   - A separate storage worker pool of three 4 vCPU x 16 GB memory worker nodes is added to the three Red Hat OpenShift clusters.

-The worker node size represents a minimum worker node flavor for Portworx and specific deployment strategy and sizing is not considered under this pattern.
+The worker node size represents a minimum worker node flavor for ODF and specific deployment strategy and sizing is not considered under this pattern.
+{: note}

+For a detailed analysis of storage requirements, the [Sizing Tool]{https://sizer.ocs.ninja/index.html#/workloads}{: external} to determine your storage capacity needed.
+You can also use the official [Red Hat sizing tool]{https://access.redhat.com/labsinfo/ocsst}{: external}
 {: note}

 4. Determine the optimal worker node size and quantity for the e-commerce worker pool.